s-siddhant/timeseries-forecasting-m4-weekly/README.md

 - Visualized decompositions, predictions, and feature trends.

 ## Deployment features
+This application is deployed on Render at: https://m4-weekly-frontend.onrender.com/
 - Frontend: Interactive Streamlit application for data input and visualization of predictions.
 - Backend: FastAPI server that performs preprocessing and generates predictions using a pre-trained XGBoost model.
 - Machine Learning: Uses XGBoost for forecasting and includes preprocessing pipelines for feature engineering.